jmarcgit/Windows-10-Docker/README.md

 You have to restart the Docker service in order to apply the changes.
 A system reboot is recommended if you change the network addresses

-About docker-compose networking : compose will create networks that could have conflicting addresses with VPN.
+About docker-compose networking : compose will create networks that could have conflicting addresses with your VPN software.
 It's possible to define another network range in the docker-compose yaml.
 What I suggest to do is to just use the Docker default nat network.
 Example :
 ```
 networks:
   net: